MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/export-control-configure.md

 - You must be running Microsoft Dynamics 365 Supply Chain Management 10.0.36 or later.
 - The feature that is named *(Preview) Advanced export control configuration* must be turned on in [feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
 - Your Supply Chain Management environment must be [linked to a Dataverse environment](../../fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md).
-- You must install the advanced export control solution for Supply Chain Management from the Microsoft commercial marketplace.
-For instructions, see [Microsoft Dynamics 365 Export Control App](https://appsource.microsoft.com/product/dynamics-365/mscrm.exportcontrol). <!-- KFM: Link doesn't work.
+- You must install the advanced export control solution for Supply Chain Management from the Microsoft Power Platfomr Admin Center, see [Microsoft Dynamics 365 Export Control App]((https://admin.powerplatform.microsoft.com).
+Select your environment and under **Install app** choose **Dynamics 365 Export Control**. <!-- KFM: Link doesn't work.
 Will there be instructions here?
 Where are we installing this, Dataverse or SCM?
-What is this and why do we need it?  -->
+What is this and why do we need it?
+Beatriz: this has now changed, now we will be publishing from power platform admin center, removed the link from appsource -->

 ## Authentication and authorization